PGomes92/pyhrv/docs/_pages/api/tools.rst

    tools.plot_ecg(signal, interval=[0, 20], hr=False)

 .. figure:: /_static/tachogramNoHR.png
+   :align: center

+   Tachogram of the NNI series only.

 The time axis scaling will change depending on the duration of the visualized interval: